Sunday, January 3, 2015

 Grow what you love!

-To entice the little ones, an Italian garden is also a "Pizza or Spaghetti Garden"!
+To entice the little ones, an Italian garden can also be called a "Pizza or Spaghetti Garden"!
+Pizza garden for the kids

-If you have only a 6’ x 6’ space, an Italian kitchen garden could include the following:
+If you have only a 6’ x 6’ space, a kitchen garden could include the following:

 Herbs (1 each)-thyme, rosemary, sage, oregano, and flat leaf parsley